From August 2025 you can apply as a domestic student for entry to Adelaide University in 2026.

 Why Bachelor of Biomedical and Health Sciences?

-Our Bachelor of Biomedical and Health Sciences majoring in Microbiology and Immunology takes you under the microscope – exploring cells and microbes and their far-reaching impact on individuals and communities.
+Our Bachelor of Biomedical and Health Sciences majoring in Microbiology and Immunology takes you into a fascinating microscopic world, exploring cells and microbes and their far-reaching impact on individuals and communities.
 Discover how our bodies respond to bacteria, viruses and parasites.
 Learn how vaccines and antibiotics are developed and used to prevent, treat and control disease.
+Gain a comprehensive understanding of biomedicine and health, learning how the human body works in health and disease, and graduate ready to address anticipated workforce shortages in the health field.

 Overview